-Eurovision Song Contest 1956 Rankings
+Eurovision Song Contest 1956 Review

 Hi, I decided to write my own reviews of every Eurovision year.
 My musical knowledge is rather amateurish, so everything’s going to be analysed based on how it makes me feel.